 Let’s dress up those leafy greens and add all kinds of colors, textures and flavors to create one fantastic plant-based bowl experience.

 One key to making satisfying salads your go-to main meals is to add starchy foods to them.
-Because nobody would be happy with just a bunch of leafy greens and not much else!
+Nobody is happy with just a bunch of leafy greens and not much else!

 This sweet potato and lima bean salad is the perfect example of how just a few starchy foods can take this raw veggie meal and make it really substantial, filling you up for hours on end.

 Vegan salad bowls are fantastic to take with you, too!
-Because you can’t necessarily expect to find tasty, healthy and affordable plant-based food outside of your home anywhere you go.
+Because you can’t necessarily expect to find tasty, healthy and affordable plant-based food outside of your home everywhere you go.

 From potlucks to picnics, road trips or even airplane rides — we plant munchers need to look after ourselves if we want to thrive and fuel ourselves with nutritious food.Vegan Nutrition Guide + Download →